pepkokojda-gif/GenP/README.md

 ## What is GenP?

 **GenP** (Generic Patcher) is a tool designed to extend Creative Cloud trial periods on Windows systems.
-It works by modifying certain system files to reset trial timers, allowing users to continue using Adobe software beyond the standard trial period.
+It works by modifying certain system files to reset trial timers, allowing users to continue using the software beyond the standard trial period.

 ## Available Downloads